Interview – Jobs with the LAPD

 What does your job entail on an average day?

-I do this while training a new officer who is assigned to me after graduating the academy.
+I do this while training a new officer who is assigned to me after graduating from the academy.
 As a field training officer, I mentor new officers.

 What inspired you to pursue a career in law enforcement?
 Was it something you had always dreamed of, or a job you decided to pursue later in life?